veronicalewis329/Individualized-Education-Program-IEP-Template-and-Example-Repository/**README.md

 Where possible, links to original public sources are maintained so users can verify current information.

-**Important Note**

-This repository is intended for research, educational, and informational purposes.
-It is not legal advice, special-education advice, or a substitute for current guidance from a school district, state education agency, qualified professional, or applicable law.

-The repository is intended to contain only materials that were already publicly available and should not contain private student educational records or personally identifiable student information.

-Please review the DISCLAIMER for additional information and source references.

 **Project Goal**

 The long-term goal is simple:

 Make examples of IEP documentation from all 50 states easier to find, compare, study, and use as a foundation for responsible educational research and technology.

+Please review the DISCLAIMER for additional information and source references.